-I am not the Full Life OT that is working with the deaf community
+I am not the Full Life OT that is working with the deaf community or based in melbourne

 Executive functions (Cognitive skills) are the skills we need to remember information (memory), comprehend information, manage time, pay attention, concentrate, organise ourselves and problem solve.
 We need them to multitask, to self-regulate, to know how to what is needed for a project and the steps to plan to undertake it.